Can one hear the shape of a target zone?: Spectral gap, target zone feasibility, regime shifts and numerical simulations

 The inverse of the relaxation time is determined by the \textbf{spectral gap}, which is the distance between 0 and the smallest eigenvalue.
 We therefore have the relationship $(t_{{\rm relax}})^{-1} = (\Omega^{2}_1 + \rho)$.
 The spectral gap controls the asymptotic time behaviour of the expansion given by \eqref{EQTRANSIENT}, and it is continuously dependent on risk $\beta$ and band $\bar{f}$.
 This relationship is illustrated in Figure \ref{trelax}.

 Let us now study analytically the behaviour of the solution $\Omega_1$ of the transcendental Eq.\eqref{eigenv}.
 Writing $z= \sqrt{2}\Omega_1 \overline{f}$, Eq.\eqref{eigenv} implies that the product $\beta \overline{f}$ is the determinant of the amplitude of $\Omega_1$.
-An elementary graphical analysis enables one to conclude that two limiting situations can be reached:
+One can therefore immediately conclude that two limiting situations can be reached:

 and therefore:

 Eq.(\ref{approx_bounds}), together with Figure \ref{trelax} shows how an increase in risk $\beta$ affects $t_{\rm relax}$ more strongly when the exchange rate is allowed to float in a wider band width $\bar{f}$.